XTRABYTES/XCITE.OLD/README.md

 Edit the .pro file

 > Edit the xcitedesk.pro file to include the correct paths of the compiled dependencies.
-See the example bellow:
+See the example below:
 [![xcite-pro-file](https://github.com/xtrabytesteam/xcite/blob/master/documentation/guide8.png)](#instructions-desktop-platform-only)

 ### Install Qt